xumaroo/notable/README.md

 To run the code, go to the file path and run main.py.
 You will be promted to input some text to transcribe.
-If left blank, it will default toto the example given.
+If left blank, it will default to the example given.

 Some assumptions I made:
 * There can only be one "Number n" in the text.
 Any further occurences will be assumed to be part of a list.
 For example: